 Alternatively, choose a compact bean to cup machine that will start grinding coffee beans at the pre-selected time, which ought to wake even the most sleepy people up.
 Such bean to cup machines then process the freshly ground coffee and take it through the brewing process automatically.

-The Klarstein Aromatica Coffee Machine (click to check the price on Amazon) is a good example of a timed machine that will begin to grind and brew coffee at your selected time in the morning.
+This is a good example of a timed machine that will begin to grind and brew coffee at your selected time in the morning.
 It has plenty of good reviews for its use as a coffee alarm clock, and this was one of its intended design features.
-I like that this machine also has an “Extra Strong Coffee” setting for those of you who, like me, need a sizeable caffeine injection in the morning.

 Many of us use our smartphones as alarm clocks these days, so why not hit the snooze button and ask your smart coffee machine to start brewing at the same time?